What is Resilience

 Having positive support networks can remind us that we’re not alone in the midst of our difficulties and help us feel less stress when we are suffering.
 These connections can help us overcome adversity and be resilient.
 Those who have not experienced secure attachments earlier in life can still build resilience too, by seeking out relationships that involve trust, understanding and care.
 Those types of connections can enable us to strengthen the skills associated with resilience.

-Build Resilience Through Relationships
+Building Resilience Through Relationships

 Prioritizing our relationships is a great way to build resilience during this time.
 We can focus on connections with trustworthy and compassionate people who will validate our feelings and encourage us.
 Investing in relationships where we can embrace vulnerability and lean on one another will ultimately strengthen our resilience.
 By maintaining supportive relationships with others, we can get through the difficult times feeling cared for and much less alone.